maxrdz/astron.libwasm/README.md

 ![](https://img.shields.io/discord/1066973060357443644?color=blue&label=Discord&logo=discord&logoColor=white) ![](https://img.shields.io/github/last-commit/Max-Rodriguez/astron.libwasm) ![](https://img.shields.io/github/license/Max-Rodriguez/astron.libwasm)

-An open-source implementation of the Astron networking protocol for C++ applications targeting Web Assembly.
+An open-source implementation of the Astron client  protocol for C++ applications targeting Web Assembly.

-This implementation will only be targeting Web Assembly, as it is portable to any operating system and any architecture that is supported by a WASM runtime.
+This implementation will only be targeting Web Assembly, as it is portable to any operating system and any architecture that is supported by a Javascript engine.
+(Chrome v8, NodeJS)

 # Building from Source